Jarugandi: Production

 Jai plays the lead role in this movie.
-Nitin’s association with Jai dates back to the iconic Chennai 600028 sequel one, which was released a decade ago, where they have shared screen space together.
-This “comfortable equation” between them is the reason behind his interest to cast Jai for his pioneer project, Jarugandi.
-The film marks the Tamil debut of Malayalam actress Reba Monica John, who will be playing the female lead in the movie.
-Amit Kumar Tiwari dons the antagonist role.
-The film also has brought in a horde of talented artistes like Robo Shankar, Danny and Illavarasu.
-The motion poster of the movie was released in November 2017 and reveals a heist plot and exciting car chases, which has already piqued the expectations for the movie.
+Nithin's association with Jai dates back to the film Chennai 600028 (2007) and Chennai 600028 2 (2016), where they appeared together on screen.
+This “comfortable equation” between them was the reason behind his interest to cast Jai for the film.
+The film also marked the Tamil debut of Malayalam actress Reba Monica John, who played the female lead of the movie.
+Amit Tiwari is the antagonist.
+The film also features Robo Shankar, Daniel Annie Pope, and Ilavarasu.
+The motion poster of the movie was released in November 2017.
+It reveals a heist plot and exciting car chases, which piqued the expectations for the movie.

-Following the announcement of the film's title in November 2017, 50 per cent of the film was completed within a twenty day shooting schedule, therefore bringing justice to the title “Jarugandi” which translates to “Move on”.
-As the dates of the shoot were changed, the original cinematographer Arvi (cinematographer) of Pandigai fame had to leave the project soon after the first schedule.
+Following the announcement of the film's title in November 2017, 50% of the film was completed within a 20-day shooting schedule, thereby bringing justice to the title “Jarugandi” which translates to “Move on”.
+As the dates of the shoot were changed, the original cinematographer Arvi (the cinematographer of Pandigai) had to leave the project soon after the first schedule.
 Subsequently, ace cinematographer R. D. Rajasekhar was taken onboard to continue the camera work.
 The second schedule shoot was expected to start in December 2017, with promises of the rest of the film to be completed by the end of it.